codecrafters-io/build-your-own-grep/solutions/haskell/06-combining_character_classes/explanation.md

 The `grep` function read the input line for line using recursion.
 The result for each list is stored in a list, which will be returned after all input is processed

-If at least one match was succesfully we have to iterate over the list and print all lines which match the pattern.
+If at least one match was successfully we have to iterate over the list and print all lines which match the pattern.
 To iterate over all elements in the list we can use the `mapM_` function.
 This function works similar to the normal `map` function.
 Each value from the input (list) is fed into a function which returns a monad (`putStrLn`) and the return value is discarded.